 LOAN EXIT COUNSELING

-When a student borrower graduates, withdraws, or drops to less than half-time enrollment, Saint Leo University’s Financial Aid Office will notify the student borrower to complete online loan Exit Counseling.
+When a student borrower graduates, withdraws, or drops to less than half-time enrollment, the Saint Leo University’s Student Financial Services Office will notify the student borrower to complete online loan Exit Counseling.

 The online loan exit counseling will include information on: